 What are these toxins?

-- Blaming – attacks, bullying, overly driving, dominance, harsh comments, chronic criticism
+- Criticism – attacks, bullying, overly driving, dominance, harsh comments, chronic criticism

 - Defensiveness – not open to influence, deflection, not accepting responsibility

-- Stonewalling = not open to influence, passivity, disengagement, withholding, avoidance, uncooperativeness
+- Stonewalling – not open to influence, passivity, disengagement, withholding, withdrawing, unresponsive, avoidance, uncooperativeness

-- Contempt – rolling your eyes, disgust, cutting others down, hostile gossip, undermining, demeaning communication
+- Contempt – rolling your eyes, disgust, sarcasm, ridicule, mimicking, name calling, cutting others down, hostile gossip, undermining, demeaning communication

 Yikes, now doesn’t this hit a sore spot!
 The reality is that we are all human beings and these show up from time to time.
 However, when these toxins become a consistent way of behavior, this is destructive and the relationship will not survive.
 Being aware of this in your life and in your relationships is crucial.